-Nearly all of our employees are working remotely due to the COVID-19 pandemic, and we are not requiring employees whose roles do not require inperson presence to perform their jobs to return to offices before January 1, 2022.
+Nearly all of our employees are working remotely due to the COVID-19 pandemic, and we are not requiring employees whose roles do not require in-person presence to perform their jobs to return to offices before May 1, 2022.
 We have implemented a comprehensive evaluation process to determine whether offices in different locations should be open or closed.
 Our operations have not been significantly disrupted by the shift to remote working.
-While we expect to incur expenses associated with enabling remote work and reconfiguring work spaces to help ensure the safety and well-being of employees accessing our locations, we do not currently believe those costs will materially impact our financial condition or results of operations.
+While we have incurred and expect to continue to incur expenses associated with enabling remote work and reconfiguring work spaces to help ensure the safety and well-being of employees accessing our locations, we do not currently believe those costs will materially impact our financial condition or results of operations.